esl/virtual-elixirconf-eu-jekyll/_trainings/distributed-live-tracing.md

 * Understanding of the low level mechanism of tracing
 * Understanding of where tracing fits into the development flow
-* Understanding tracing in a single noe
+* Understanding tracing in a single node
 * Understanding tracing in a distributed cluster

 **Course Outline**